 This one is a no brainer.
 We need someone to take care of our kids from time to time for a variety of reasons.
 I am 100% convinced that humans are not made to parent alone.
 We NEED the tribe, the community, and to share the responsibility.
 Without shame.
 Basically, we need respite care.
 Otherwise, we have massive epidemics of mental illness in mums.
 Gee, I wonder why?

 Less judgment from other mums

-More realistic division of labor in the home
+More realistic division of labour in the home

 Duh.
 But this is STILL a thing in 2019!
 Laundry is not just for women.
-Cooking, cleaning, bedtime, etc. are NOT the mum's job.
+Cooking, cleaning, bedtime, etc. are NOT the mum’s job.
 They are the PARENT’S job.
-Can we please stop with the stupid f-cking gender roles at home, please?
+Can we please stop with the stupid gender roles at home, please?
 It no longer applies.
-Just like being challenged to duels, it is outdated as f-ck.
+Just like being challenged to duels, it is outdated.